 Can hold up to 275 pounds.
-Telescope handle can extend up to 42 inches.
+The telescope handle can extend up to 42 inches.
 Wheels are made of durable rubber that can travel over most terrain.
 Folds to 2.5 inches thick when collapsed.
-Aluminum frame won't rust.
+The aluminum frame won't rust.
 Weighs 10 pounds with nothing on it.

 Expensive when compared to other hand trucks.

 This collapsible folding dolly stands up on its own when you're not using it and keeps its contents well-protected inside.
 It collapses into a compact design that fits in your car trunk or closet.
 Weatherproof material withstands the elements.

 It won't carry as much weight as others.

 Weighs only 4.5 pounds.
 Can carry up to 155 pounds.
 Comes with a flat bungee cord for securing cargo.
 Comes with a large backpack that, when collapsed, the hand truck can fit into for easy storage and travel.
 Features a unique all-wheel drive system.

 The handlebars are made of plastic, and some customers report that they bend easily.

 Holds up to 400 pounds of heavy packages and objects.
 The lightweight aluminum folding frame is easy to put away when you're not using it.
 Buyers are amazed by how small it gets for storage.
 Great for small business owners.